 Platinum Mastercard from TFCU

 The Platinum Mastercard from TFCU doesn’t have a rewards program, but it does offer a low-interest APR for six billing cycles at 6.90% on balance transfers.
 After that, the APR will rise to 9.15% to 17.90% variable – which is still quite low – depending on your creditworthiness.

 How to qualify: It seems you only qualify if you live, work or worship in El Paso County in Texas.

 Premier Privileges Rewards Mastercard from Premier America Credit Union

 Do you want a low-interest card but don’t want to sacrifice other benefits, like travel insurance or purchase protection?
 If so, consider Premier America Credit Union’s Premier Privileges Rewards Mastercard.

 For no annual fee, you earn 1.5X points on all purchases and get 0% intro APR on balance transfers for six months.
 After that, the APR stays fixed between 10.99% to 20.49%, depending on your creditworthiness.
 You’ll also get great perks such as trip cancellation or interruption insurance, purchase protection and baggage insurance.

 How to qualify: You’ll need to join Thousand Oaks Alliance for the Arts.
 Fees will vary, depending on the donor program that you choose.

 It may feel intimidating to apply for a credit union card since it can be a multistep process if you aren’t already a member.
-However, the money you save on interest (and the extra generous rewards you may be able to earn) could make it more than worth the hassle.
+The money you save on interest (and the extra generous rewards you may be able to earn), however, could make it more than worth the hassle.